10H-K/Crowdfunding_ETL/README.md

 A) Extract The crowdfunding.xlsx Data:
   1. Importation of dependencies (Pandas and NumPy)
+  2. Set the column width for the Pandas DataFrames
-  2. Read the data in the excel file 'crowdfunding.xlsx' into a Pandas DataFrame
+  3. Read the data in the excel file 'crowdfunding.xlsx' into a Pandas DataFrame
-  3. Get a brief summary of the crowdfunding_info_df DataFrame
+  4. Get a brief summary of the crowdfunding_info_df DataFrame

 B) Create The Category And Subcategory DataFrames:
   1. Get the crowdfunding_info_df columns